 During the voyage, her yacht overturned off the coast of southern Africa in 100-knot winds and 70-foot seas.
 She was washed overboard and saved only by the two safety lines that harnessed her to the boat.
-Having just missed a collision with a tanker, she recalls in her book:
+The churning seas threw her back on board.
+As Kay recalls in her book:

 My life flashed before my eyes for the second time in an hour as I was washed just over the top of the leeward safety railing before my harness lines pulled me up short.
 I held my breath under the water until my lungs felt they would burst, willing my lovely to right herself and praying that the two harness lines did not give way.
 She took her time, but true to form gracefully rose once again, this time with me dangling over the side.

 Cottee relied on the mechanical Fleming wind vane that corrected to a course charted with sextant and compass, with help from a satellite navigation system.
 Satellite navigation was in its infancy at that time and offered nothing like the coverage and precision we all take for granted from Global Positioning Systems (GPS) today.

 Cottee and her major sponsor, Blackmores used the voyage to raise more than $1 million for the Reverend Ted Noffs’ Life Education Program.
 Cottee also undertook an 18-month national schools tour, speaking to over 40,000 senior high school students, inspiring them with her message that you can achieve your dreams if you work steadily towards them.